gyorilab/mira/docs/index.md

 stratify(model, key, strata, structure=[])
 ```

-An example where we would want to specify structure but not assume complete
+An example where we would want to specify some structure but not assume complete
-network structure is if we
+transition network structure is if we
 were to stratify a model based on vaccination status.
 This is because people can
 transition from being unvaccinated
 to vaccinated; however, it's impossible once someone is vaccinated, to transition